-Regarding the ISS, the breakup of Cosmos 1408 approximately doubled the flux of cataloged objects on the station during the first six months, with fractional contributions varying between 40% and 54% of the total.
-On 28 January 2022, the orbit plane of the ISS was nearly perpendicular to that of the core of the Cosmos 1408 debris cloud, implying two critical crosses per orbit at a relative velocity of 11 km/s.
-On 3 March, the changing relative orientation of the orbital planes led to a further increase of the mean relative velocity and to a corresponding increase of the debris flux.
-On 13 April, on the other hand, the orientation of the planes led to a significant reduction of the relative velocity and flux.
-The opposite situation, from a geometric point of view, occurred on 17 May, when the mean relative velocity exceeded 14 km/s and the flux from the Cosmos 1408 cataloged debris accounted for more than 53% of the total.
-Finally, on 20 June, the flux decreased again, to 27% of the total, both for the changing plane orientation and for the decline of cloud fragments, due to orbital decay.
+Regarding the ISS (Tables 2 and 3), the breakup of Cosmos 1408 nearly doubled the flux of cataloged objects on the station during the first six months, with percentage contributions varying between 40% and 54% of the total.
+On January 28, 2022, the orbit plane of the ISS was nearly perpendicular to that of the core of the Cosmos 1408 debris cloud, implying two critical crosses per orbit at a relative velocity of 11 km/s.
+On March 3, the changing relative orientation of the orbital planes led to a further increase of the mean relative velocity and to a corresponding increase of the debris flux.
+On April 13, on the other hand, the orientation of the planes led to a significant reduction of the relative velocity and flux.
+The opposite situation, from a geometric point of view, occurred on May 17, when the mean relative velocity exceeded 14 km/s and the flux from the Cosmos 1408 cataloged debris accounted for more than 53% of the total.
+Finally, on June 20, the flux decreased again, to 27% of the total, both for the changing plane orientation and for the decline of cloud fragments, due to orbital decay.

-Concerning the CSS, the consequences of the Cosmos 1408 breakup were lower in both absolute and relative terms.
-In absolute terms, the resulting debris flux was approximately 60% of that on the ISS, while in relative terms oscillated between 31% and 50% of the total.
-However, the impact was still very significant.
+Concerning the CSS (Tables 4 and 5), always in the first six months, the consequences of the Cosmos 1408 breakup were lower in absolute terms, but almost equivalent in relative terms.
+In absolute terms, the resulting debris flux was approximately 60% of that on the ISS, while in relative terms oscillated between 34% and 50% of the total.
 As in the case of the ISS, the varying debris flux was mainly the result of the changing orbit plane relative geometry, leading to considerable variations of the mean relative velocity of the Cosmos 1408 fragments with respect to the CSS.

-As a matter of fact, the destruction of Cosmos 1408

-increased significantly the collision risk for the two crewed space stations in orbit.
-Over the first seven months, it increased, on average, by nearly 80% the flux of cataloged objects on the ISS, and by almost 65% the flux on the CSS.
-And it will take at least another year for these fluxes to return to the values before the ASAT test.
+In summary, the destruction of Cosmos 1408 increased significantly the collision risk for the two crewed space stations in orbit.
+Over the first six months, it increased, on average, by nearly 90% the flux of cataloged objects on the ISS, and by almost 75% the flux on the CSS.
+And at least another year was needed for these fluxes to return to the values before the ASAT test.